ThomasDickmann/Irrigation_System/README.md

 # Arduino Irrigation System
-This project was used to learn basic electronic design, PCB layout, and embedded software development using VS code and PlatformIO.
+The purpose of this project was to learn basic electronic design, PCB layout, and embedded software development using VS code and PlatformIO.

 Written in 2022 by Thomas Dickmann.